ivanurra/cd12355-microservices-aws-kubernetes-project/README.md

 ## Project Overview

-**Coworking Space Service**
+**Co-working Space Service**

-The Coworking Space Service consists of APIs enabling users to request one-time tokens and administrators to authorize access to a coworking space.
+The Co-working Space Service consists of APIs enabling users to request one-time tokens and administrators to authorize access to a coworking space.
 Following a microservice pattern, the APIs are organized into distinct services deployable and manageable independently.

 As a DevOps engineer in this project, you collaborate with a team constructing an API for business analysts.
 The provided application functions as expected, and your role involves building a pipeline to deploy it to Kubernetes.